-Veronica del Rocio Garcia is the co-host of Presencia.
+Veronica del Rocio Garcia is the co-host and a producer of Presencia.
 She is an independent media producer, and she has worked in radio and television for such important networks as Univision.
 Veronica was an actress in soap operas in her native country Ecuador.
 When she arrived in the United States, she became the host of a television show Mujer a Mujer in New Haven, CT.

 Veronica has been a community leader for many years.
 She has also done international journalistic work in such countries as Venezuela and Ecuador.
 She lives a versatile life, being a mother of two boys as well as a business woman.